RenderOrder66/RenderOrder66Blog/_posts_wip/Lets-Build-101.md

         public Vector3 MousePosition() => Input.mousePosition;
     }

-Now let’s make our concrete implementations and do the same for the camera and nav mesh agent.
-That’s our coupling concerns dealt with, now let’s move onto breaking up each responsibility into their own class.
+Now let’s make our concrete implementations of the above interfaces and repeat the process for the camera and nav mesh agent.
+That’s our coupling concerns dealt with, now let’s move onto breaking up each responsibility into their own script.
 A good place to start with this is the input controller as it was the first thing in our list of functional steps from before.
-For now we will implement a very basic controller that just listens for the `SelectionButtonUp()` and then in turn triggers a Unity event where we will be listening for a position to provide the agent's destination.
+For now we will implement a very basic controller that just listens for the `SelectionButtonUp()` and then in turn invokes a Unity event where we will be listening for a position to provide the agent's destination.

-But due to Unity’s inability to serialize an event that takes a generic argument, we need to create the event ourselves and decorate the class with the `Serializable` attribute.
+Also due to Unity’s inability to serialize an event that takes a generic argument, we need to create the event ourselves and decorate the class with the `Serializable` attribute.

     [Serializable]
     public class VectorEvent : UnityEvent<Vector3> { }

 Now we can see the event in the inspector.

-So we will make that the bare minimum of the input controller for now, but we will come back later to refactor this as the game progresses.
+And we can make that the bare minimum of the input controller for now, but we will come back later to refactor this as the game progresses.

     public class GameInputController : MonoBehaviour